-Common Myths About Process Servers — Process Service Myth Debunked
+Top Myths About Process Servers — Debunking Process Service Misconceptions

 Understanding the realities of civil process serving is essential for any Houston law firm.
-Unfortunately, misconceptions about service of process can cause delays, unrealistic client expectations, and unnecessary complications in litigation.
+Unfortunately, misconceptions about service of process can lead to delays, unrealistic client expectations, and unwarranted complications in litigation.

-Below, we break down the most persistent misconceptions and offer a clear, legal explanation grounded in the Texas Rules of Civil Procedure (TRCP) and JBCC certification requirements.
+Below, you’ll find the most prevalent myths about process service, each accompanied by straightforward, legally accurate explanations grounded in the Texas Rules of Civil Procedure (TRCP) and JBCC certification requirements.

 Myth #1: “Process servers have law-enforcement authority.”